-City of Williamsport has declined over the last 20 years, communities throughout the watershed have witnessed some new development.
+Next to the West Branch Susquehanna, the Lycoming Creek Watershed is the most densely populated watershed in the County.
+While the population of City of Williamsport has declined over the last 20 years, communities throughout the watershed have witnessed some new development.
 Sanitary sewer lines were extended north along Lycoming Creek Road, and a new limited-access highway was constructed, both signs that the County is focusing growth in this area.
-The watershed drains Bottle Run, Lycoming Creek, and Mill Creek.